 **Photos coming soon**

 These plant-based savoury balls are a healthy option for your next summer BBQ.
-Every time I make these I get asked for the recipe :)
+Every time I make them I get asked for the recipe :)

-Key point: Basically any ingredient in this list can be subbed for whatever you have available.
-Essentially it's all about creating a texture that will bind together, with a flavour you enjoy.
+Key point: Any ingredient in this list can be subbed for whatever you have available.
+Essentially, it's all about creating a texture that will bind together, with a flavour you enjoy.

 Makes approx 25 x 1-inch diameter balls.

 - 1 can of Black Beans* (any bean will work)

 - 1/2 cup Oats (any type) + 1/2 tablespoons if mix seems too wet.

 - 1 medium size grated courgette/zucchini (could sub carrot* instead)

 - 1/2 cup crushed pineapple (drained)

 - 4-5 mint leaves (chopped)